-How can you provide the type of search facility your institution wants, needs and can afford, or do you need different functionality for different data?
-This session will give an overview of the options and issues and new developments in search engines, with exercises and answers to some of your most troubling questions.
+How can you provide the type of search facility your institution wants, needs and can afford?
+This session will give an overview of the options and issues.

-Search facilities currently in use in UK HE
+Search facilities in use in UK HE (1999-2003)

 I first gave a session about search engines in 1999.
 Comparing this data with some for February 2003 gives the following results: